scandum/wolfsort/README.md

 Partition in a way that is beneficial to quadsort
 -------------------------------------------------
-After partitioning completes the 256 buckets are in order, so all that's needed to finish up is to sort each buckets, and wolfsort is done.
+After partitioning completes the 256 buckets are in order, so all that's needed to finish up is to sort each bucket, and wolfsort is done.

 Memory overhead
 ---------------
-Wolfsort requires 8 times the array size in swap memory for the O(n) partitioning process, the following sorting process requires less than 1/32nd the array size in swap memory.
+Wolfsort requires 8 times the array size in swap memory for the O(n) partitioning process.
+The sorting process that follows requires less than 1/32nd the array size in swap memory.

 If not enough memory is available wolfsort falls back on quadsort which requires 1/2 the array size in swap memory.
 An important thing to note is that while quite a bit of memory is allocated most of it will remain untouched and unused, it's there just in case it's needed.